luke-grantham/godot-addons/README.md

-﻿# Godot Game Engine Addons (v4.x)
+# Godot Game Engine Addons (v4.x)

 ### How to use
-Copy directories from the addons folder to the addons folder in your own project.
+Copy directories in the addons directory to the addons directory in your own project.
 For directions on using individual addons, see README.md in each addon directory

 # Current Addons